x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/public-folders-calendar.md

 Once you have ensured the prerequisites are met, then you're ready to get started creating a public folder calendar.

-1. Login to Outlook desktop client with user account that has the necessary [access rights](https://support.microsoft.com/help/2573274/public-folder-permissions-for-exchange-server) to create a public folder.
+1. Login to the Outlook desktop client with a user account that has the necessary [access rights](https://support.microsoft.com/help/2573274/public-folder-permissions-for-exchange-server) to create a public folder.

 2. Expand the folders.